Ángel Simón: Career

 In 2000, Agbar teamed up with Aguas de La Habana as a technological partner, becoming the first mixed company with foreign capital to manage a public service in the country.
 Between 2002 and 2004, Simón was CEO of the subsidiary dedicated to the water and sanitation sector in Chile.
 In September 2004, he was appointed managing director of the Agbar Group.
 In 2006, Simón led Agbar's first major European operation in the United Kingdom, Bristol Water.
 In October 2012, 70% of the company was sold to the Canadian investment fund CIP, with Agbar staying on as manager.
 In 2008, Simón became CEO of Agbar, a position he held until being named president.
 As CEO, he led the divestment, between 2007 and 2010, of Cespa, Applus+, ACSA, Adeslas and ASM.

-In 2010, Àngel Simon became the executive President of the Spanish water treatment company Grupo Agbar.
+In 2010, Ángel Simón became the executive President of the Spanish water treatment company Grupo Agbar.
 Starting in 2013, he was the senior executive vice-president of Water Europe of Suez (formerly Suez Environnement), and led the acquisition of Aguas Andinas.
 From 2013 to 2022, he held the position of Executive Vice President of Suez, in charge of Spain, Southern Europe and Latin America.
-He also became president of Aigües de Barcelona, Empresa Metropolitana de Gestió del Cicle Integral de l'Aigua, S.A..
+He also became president of Aigües de Barcelona, Empresa Metropolitana de Gestió del Cicle Integral de l'Aigua, S.A.
 Societat General d'Aigües de Barcelona (SGAB) owns 70% of the company, Àrea Metropolitana de Barcelona (AMB) 15%, and Criteria Caixa 15%.

 In 2012, Grupo Agbar created the Solidarity Fund to help families at risk of social exclusion who could not pay their water bill, working jointly with the social services of the town councils involved.
-This initiative was positively assessed by the Catalan Institute for the Evaluation of Public Policies (Ivàlua).
-Angel Simón chairs the Agbar Foundation, which manages the Agbar Water Museum, and the Aquae Foundation, aimed at environmental education and awareness.
+This initiative was positively assessed by the Catalan Institute for the Evaluation of Public Policies (Ivàlua). Ángel Simón chairs the Agbar Foundation, which manages the Agbar Water Museum, and the Aquae Foundation, aimed at environmental education and awareness.
 He is also a member of the Board of Trustees of the Princess of Girona Foundation.
 In July 2022, the Princess of Girona Foundation Awards Ceremony was held at the Water Museum in Cornellá de Llobregat.

 In 2016, he announced the sale of the water management concession of the city of Barcelona.
 In 2018, he stood against Podemos' proposition to "remunicipalize" Barcelona's water system.

 In 2021, the French group Veolia, a world leader in resource management (water, energy and waste) and in ecological transformation, made a public offer for the acquisition of Suez shares.
 Following the validation by the European Commission, in January 2022, the Autorité des Marchés Financiers (AMF) published the results of Veolia's takeover bid for 95.95% of Suez's capital.
-Following this process of integration in Veolia, since March 2022, Angel Simón has held the position of Senior Vice President Iberia & Latam on Veolia's Executive Committee.
+Following this process of integration in Veolia, since March 2022, Ángel Simón has held the position of Senior Vice President Iberia & Latam on Veolia's Executive Committee.

-In January 2024, Angel Simón was appointed CEO of CriteriaCaixa.
+In January 2024, Ángel Simón was appointed CEO of CriteriaCaixa.
 He retained the positions of president of Agbar but resigned as Veolia's senior vice-president for Spain and Latin America.